Disease

 Sun scorch — direct sun on shade-adapted leaves

-When direct sun reaches Aspidistra leaves, photooxidation can create discrete burned patches in addition to the broader bleaching pattern.
-The result is irregular pale-brown spots — lighter in the center where oxidation was most intense — on the upper leaf surface.
-These spots are dry and papery, with no watersoaked border.
-The pattern clusters on the leaf surface area that received the most direct light.
+When direct sun reaches Aspidistra leaves, photooxidation can create discrete burned patches in addition to the broader bleaching pattern that shows up across the whole leaf.
+The result is irregular pale-brown spots, lighter in the center where the oxidation was most intense, on the upper leaf surface.
+These spots are dry and papery, with no watersoaked border, and they cluster on whichever part of the leaf surface received the most direct light that day.

 Cold water spotting or cold draft damage

-Pouring cold water directly on Aspidistra leaves, or exposing them to a cold draft, can cause localized tissue damage that appears as dark, watersoaked brown spots within 24–48 hours.
-This is a thermal shock response — the temperature differential between cold water and warm leaf tissue damages cell membranes.
-While Aspidistra is more cold-tolerant than most tropical houseplants, it is still susceptible to sudden thermal differentials.
-Cold-damage spots appear more irregularly shaped and typically have a watersoaked, dark brown to nearly black color rather than the bleached tan of sunburn.
+Pouring cold water directly onto Aspidistra leaves, or exposing them to a cold draft, can cause localized tissue damage that appears as dark, watersoaked brown spots within 24–48 hours.
+This is a thermal shock response: the temperature differential between cold water and warm leaf tissue damages cell membranes at the contact points.
+Aspidistra tolerates cooler air than most tropical houseplants overall, but the leaf tissue is still vulnerable to sudden, localized thermal differentials.
+Cold-damage spots read as irregularly shaped and dark, nearly black in severe cases, rather than the bleached tan of sunburn.

 Fungal leaf spots from Colletotrichum or Phyllosticta species

 Aspidistra can be affected by fungal leaf spot diseases under conditions of persistent leaf wetness combined with warm temperatures.
-Colletotrichum gloeosporioides (anthracnose) produces oval to irregular brown spots with a distinct margin — often with a yellow halo and a slightly sunken center.
-Phyllosticta aspidistrae produces smaller, more circular spots.
-These fungal diseases are far less common on cast iron plant than on many other houseplants and typically only develop when the leaves are consistently wet (from misting, from rain on outdoor specimens, or from overhead watering).
+Colletotrichum gloeosporioides (anthracnose) produces oval to irregular brown spots with a distinct margin, often with a yellow halo and a slightly sunken center.
+Phyllosticta aspidistrae produces smaller, more circular spots with a defined ring.
+These diseases are far less common on cast iron plant than on many other houseplants and typically only take hold when leaves stay consistently wet — from misting, from rain on outdoor specimens, or from watering that splashes the foliage.

 How to Fix It